lfzkoala/lfzkoala.github.io/_posts/2025-09-07-stablecoins-ai-media-flywheel.md

 author: Linfeng (Daniel) Zhou
 ---

 The most important trend in markets right now isn’t a new L2 or a hot app.
-It’s the quiet **growth of dollar demand**—and how that demand moves through **stablecoins, AI, and media**.
+It’s the quiet growth of dollar demand—and how that demand moves through **stablecoins, AI, and media**.

 Think of it like a simple machine:
 - Stablecoins put dollars on the internet so anyone can use them fast and cheap.